quintinfsmith/pagan/README.md

 # Pagan, a Music Sequencer
 NOTICE: As of 2024-11-24, this is a backup repository for Pagan's Source code.
-The Primary can be found at on at [Github](https://github.com/quintinfsmith/pagan)
+The Primary can be found at [Github](https://github.com/quintinfsmith/pagan)

 [Manual](https://burnsomni.net/manual/pagan) [Issue Tracker](https://burnsomni.net/issues/pagan)